Getting Married? Do This after Saying “I Do”

 Call or email us today for a consultation: 312-344-3644 or Contact@jlonglaw.com.

+Informational/Promotional Content: The content of this website is informational and/or promotional and not for the purpose of providing legal advice.
+To obtain legal advice, please contact Long Law Group or your attorney with respect to any particular issue or problem.
 No Attorney-Client Relationship Created by Use of this Website: Neither your receipt of information from this website nor your use of this website to contact Long Law Group creates an attorney-client relationship between you and Long Law Group or any of its employees.
 As a matter of policy, Long Law Group does not accept a new client without first investigating for possible conflicts of interest and obtaining a signed engagement letter.
 Accordingly, you should not use this website to provide confidential information about a legal matter of yours.